DESI-UR/VAST/VoidFinder/README.md

 ## Operating System

-Currently the Multi-Processed version of VoidFinder is Unix-only.
+Currently the Multi-Process version of VoidFinder is Unix-only.
 VoidFinder relies on the tmpfs filesystem (RAMdisk) on /dev/shm for shared memory, and this filesystem is currently (as of February 2020) a Linux-only feature.
 However, VoidFinder will fall back to memmapping files in the /tmp directory if /dev/shm does not exist, so can still run on OSX.
 Depending on the